EYBlockchain/starlight/doc/WRITEUP.md

  name     key                                            key  id
 ```

 **We don't follow these rules (^^^) exactly, but we're inspired by them...** Loosely copying these rules gives us confidence that our commitment preimage layouts probably won't cause collisions.
-You'll seein the next section that we choose to swap the key and the id around, because we're not mental.
+You'll see in the next section that we choose to swap the key and the id around, because we're not mental.

 #### zApps' commitment structures